marek-kultys/marekkultys.github.io/_posts/2016-06-20-notes-from-ebi-summer-school-in-bioinformatics-2016.md

 published: true
 ---

-In 2016, I joined the Summer School in Bioinformatics ran by <a href="https://www.ebi.ac.uk/">EMBL-EBI</a>.
+In 2016, I joined the Summer School in Bioinformatics organised by the <a href="https://www.ebi.ac.uk/">EBI</a>.
 I documented our process for the genome assembly project and published my <a href="https://github.com/marek-kultys/ebi-summer-school-2016-notes">notes</a> on GitHub.
-Hopefully, this can helps others take their first steps in bioinformatics.
+I hope this helps others take their first steps in bioinformatics.

 <!--more-->